-All four hubs will have decision-making meetings coordinated, facilitated, and led by UASI Management Team staff members during January 2020.
+All four hubs will have decision-making meetings coordinated, facilitated, and led by UASI Management Team staff members during January 2021.

-Section 12.
+Section 13.
 Role of the Approval Authority

-The following is a summary of key actions, responsibilities, and decision-points for Approval Authority members in the FY20 proposal process:
+The following is a summary of key actions, responsibilities, and decision-points for Approval Authority members in the FY21 proposal process:

-- Work Groups: Approval Authority members should ensure that their jurisdictions are represented on Bay Area UASI work groups (see Section 9, Role of the Work Groups). - Hub Voting Members: Approval Authority members should designate hub voting members to participate in hub meetings.
-The Management Team will solicit this information from members in the fall of 2019.
-(See Section 11, Role of Hub Voting members). - Proposal Compliance: Approval Authority members should ensure that those submitting FY 20 proposals attend the proposal kick off meeting on Thursday, September 19 or review the webinar online at www.bayareauasi.org.
+- Work Groups: Approval Authority members should ensure that their jurisdictions are represented on Bay Area UASI work groups (see Section 10, Role of the Work Groups). - Hub Voting Members: Approval Authority members should designate 1-3 hub voting members to participate in hub meetings.
+The Management Team will solicit this information from members in the fall of 2020.
+(See Section 12, Role of Hub Voting members). - Proposal Compliance: Approval Authority members should ensure that those submitting FY 21 proposals attend the proposal kick off meeting on Thursday, September 17 or review the webinar online at www.bayareauasi.org.
 All proposers are required to attend/view the presentation.
-(See Section 3, Proposal Criteria and Section 8, Developing and Submitting Proposals, for more information). - Proposal Review: Approval Authority members will have the opportunity to review their jurisdictions' proposals and all regional projects from November 12 29, 2019.
+(See Section 3, Proposal Criteria and Section 9, Developing and Submitting Proposals, for more information).

+- Proposal Review: Approval Authority members will have the opportunity to review their jurisdictions' proposals and all regional projects from November 11 30, 2020.
 The member may remove a hub project from consideration by notification to the Management Team and the proposer. - Approve Regional Projects: Approval Authority members will approve the list of all regional proposals.
-This will occur at the January 9, 2020 Approval Authority meeting. - Approve All Other Projects: Approval Authority members will review/approve all hub projects recommended by hub voting members.
-This will take place at the March 12, 2020 Approval Authority meeting or as soon as possible following FEMA's issuance of the Homeland Security Grant Program Notice of Funding Opportunity (NOFO). - Approve Grant Allocations: Approval Authority members will approve allocation amounts among the categories of core city allocations, regional projects, and hub projects.
-This action will take place at the next Approval Authority meeting following FEMA's issuance of the NOFO, estimated to be the March 12, 2020 Approval Authority meeting. - Approve Budget Changes: Any jurisdiction requesting either a budget change for a project exceeding \$250,000 or a timeline change in which the final completion date is delayed by more than six (6) months, will require the jurisdiction to request approval by appearing before the Approval Authority at one of their scheduled meetings.
-Request to make changes to any project must be made prior to the end of the period of performance.
-Prior to releasing the subaward, the Management Team may be required to evaluate each jurisdiction's risk of noncompliance with Federal statutes, regulations, and the terms and conditions of the MOU.
-The Management Team may also provide training and technical assistance on finance and programmatic matters, as necessary.
+This will occur at the January 14, 2021 Approval Authority meeting. - Approve National Priority projects: Approval Authority members will approve the list of all NP project proposals.
+This will occur at the March 11, 2021 Approval Authority meeting or as soon as possible following FEMA's issuance of the Homeland Security Grant Program Notice of Funding Opportunity (NOFO). - Approve All Other Projects: Approval Authority members will review/approve all hub projects recommended by hub voting members.
+This will take place at the March 11, 2021 Approval Authority meeting or as soon as possible following FEMA's issuance of the Homeland Security Grant Program Notice of Funding Opportunity (NOFO). - Approve Grant Allocations: Approval Authority members will approve allocation amounts among the categories of core city allocations, regional projects, and hub projects.
+This action will take place at the next Approval Authority meeting following FEMA's issuance of the NOFO, estimated to be the March 11, 2021 Approval Authority meeting.

-Section 13.
+Section 14.
 Summary Timeline

-WHO WHAT WHEN DESCRIPTION Management Team Outreach July 2019 Management Team sends the FY20 project proposal guidance to UASI stakeholders UASI Work Groups Proposal discussions July - September 2019 Work groups discuss regional gaps and priorities and review potential regional proposals Management Team Kick off workshop and webinar September 19, 2019 This meeting/webinar is required for all those submitting proposals.
-UASI Proposal September 20 - UASI stakeholders submit proposals Stakeholders submissions October 11, 2019 through the WebGrants system.
-Management Team Compliance review October 14 - November 8, 2019 Management Team reviews proposals and checks for compliance.
-Approval Authority Proposal review November 12 - 29, 2019 Review period for Approval Authority members.
-Hubs Proposal review December 13, 2019 Management Team sends proposals to hub voting members for review.
-Hubs Prioritize January 2020 Hubs meet on specific days in January 2020 and list projects in order of importance.
-Approval Authority Approve existing regional projects January 10, 2019 Existing regional project proposals presented to the Approval Authority.
-Approval Authority Approve March 13, 2020 (estimate) Approval Authority approves hub and new regional projects as well as FY20 allocations
+WHO WHAT WHEN DESCRIPTION Management Team Outreach July 2020 Management Team sends the FY21 project proposal guidance to UASI stakeholders UASI Work Groups Proposal discussions July - September 2020 Work groups discuss regional gaps and priorities and review potential regional and national priority proposals Management Team Kick off workshop and webinar September 17, 2020 This meeting/webinar is required for all those submitting proposals.
+UASI Stakeholders Proposal submissions September 18 - October 9, 2020 UASI stakeholders submit proposals through the WebGrants system.
+Management Team Compliance review October 12 - November 6, 2020 Management Team reviews proposals and checks for compliance.
+Approval Authority Proposal review November 9 - 27, 2020 Review period for Approval Authority members.
+Hubs Proposal review December 11, 2020 Management Team sends proposals to hub voting members for review.
+Hubs Prioritize January 2021 Hubs meet on specific days in January 2021 and list projects in order of importance.
+Approval Authority Approve existing regional projects January 14, 2021 Existing regional project proposals presented to the Approval Authority.
+Approval Authority Approve March 11, 2021 (estimate) Approval Authority approves hub, new regional and national priority projects as well as FY21 allocations